Top 10 DIY Auto Detailing Tips

 #2 Clean your windows thoroughly

-Take a look at the tops of your windows while they are partially rolled down and you might be surprised at how much grime there is.
-Use a microfiber cloth and some automotive window cleaner to remove this, it will only take you a few minutes at most.
+Look at the tops of your windows while they are partially rolled down, and you might be surprised at how much grime there is.
+Use a microfiber cloth and some automotive window cleaner to remove this; it will only take a few minutes.
 Do not use window cleaner with ammonia.

 #3 Clean under your seats

 You may think you keep your car pretty clean, but have you checked under the seats?
-Make sure you’re regularly cleaning under the seats as well as you can.
-If you have access to compressed air blow out any debris.
-Otherwise use a vacuum attachment to get into tight areas.
+Make sure you regularly clean well under the seats.
+Use a vacuum attachment to get into tight areas.

 #4 Use a clay bar or nano-skin towel

-Clay bars or nano-skin towels are a quick and inexpensive way to remove embedded contaminants.
+Clay bars and nano-skin towels are a quick and inexpensive way to remove embedded contaminants.
 Simply lubricate the surface with a clay lubricant and gently rub the clay bar or nano-skin towel over the paint until the embedded material is gone.
-Our article on removing tough contaminants with a clay bar will help you do it properly.
+For more information, read our article, Removing Tough Contaminants With a Clay Bar.

 #5 Use a “no rinse” car wash

-No rinse cleaning products can save you a lot of time and effort when washing your car.
-No rinse products leave no residue so you can skip the final rinse step after washing.
+No-rinse cleaning products can save you much time and effort washing your car.
+No-rinse products leave no residue, so that you can skip the final rinse step after washing.
 Learn about No Rinse Wash and Shine here.

 #6 Work from top to bottom